ortus-boxlang/boxlang-docs/language/conditionals.md

 If `userName` does not exist or evaluates to `null` then the default value of the `myName` will be assigned the right part of the `?:` elvis operator -> `Anonymous`

-{% hint style="warning" %}
-**Warning:** The elvis operator is incredibly flawed in Adobe BoxLang 10-11-2016 and Lucee 4.5.
-Just avoid using it if you are using those versions.
-Unfortunate but true.
-{% endhint %}

 ## Safe Navigation Operator

-The safe navigation operator was introduced in Adobe BoxLang 2016 and Lucee 5.2 and it allows for you to navigate structures by not throwing the dreaded `key not exists` exception but returning an `undefined` or `null` value.
+The safe navigation operator allows for you to navigate structures by not throwing the dreaded `key not exists` exception but returning an `undefined` or `null` value.
 You can then combine that with the elvis operator and create nice chainable struct navigation.
 For example instead of doing things like:

 ```java
 result = "";